coldworld22/Skillbridge/README.md

      # e.g. http://localhost:3000,https://example.com.
 Defaults to http://localhost:3000
      # REDIS_URL should point to your Redis instance for session persistence
      # set it to your frontend's domain if different and omit any trailing slash
-     # When using docker-compose make sure the value does
+     # When using Docker Compose make sure the value does
      # not include an extra "FRONTEND_URL=" prefix.
      # Optionally set ADMIN_INITIAL_PASSWORD and SUPERADMIN_INITIAL_PASSWORD
      # to control the seeded admin credentials